urschrei/convertbng/README.md

 `pip install convertbng`

 ##Note
 `convertbng` is currently available for 64-bit architectures as a [manylinux](https://www.python.org/dev/peps/pep-0513/) wheel, an OS X wheel, and a Windows wheel.
+### Windows Users
+You'll need the Visual C++ Redistributable for Visual Studio 2015 in order to use this package.
+It's free.
+Get it [here](https://www.microsoft.com/en-us/download/details.aspx?id=48145)

 #Usage
 The functions accept either a sequence (such as a list or numpy array) of longitude or easting values and a sequence of latitude or northing values, **or** a single longitude/easting value and single latitude/northing value.
 Note the return type: